Getting customers to that site is the next, often trickier, step.

 Akismet adds some more features that help you to manage spam comments.
 It draws from a global database, so can remove many of the worst spam comments or poor quality links before they reach your site.
 You can save time by implementing settings across multiple posts and comment sections at once.

-It also ensures that comments with poor quality or misleading links are flagged, which helps to preserve your overall domain authority.
+It also flags comments that may be poor quality or include misleading links, which helps to preserve your overall domain authority.
 It’s currently free for personal blogs, with a paid version required for business and commercial sites.

 6. Choose a responsive and lightweight theme

-Certain changes can improve your site’s speed drastically.
-Google reward sites that load quickly, so it’s essential to choose a theme that, at minimum, responds well and runs quickly across a range of devices, including mobile.
+An important part of easy WordPress SEO is site loading speed, and certain changes can drastically improve this.
+Google reward sites that performs well, so it’s essential to choose a theme that, at minimum, responds well and runs quickly across a range of devices, including mobile.

 When you’ve narrowed down your search for themes, run each demo site URL through Google’s Mobile-Friendly Test.
 Compare the scores and ensure that the one you choose works well across many platforms, or at least would be readily fixable during your development process.